Elizabeth Teal (Former ASPCA Animal Behavior Counselor) and Sara Kent

-You can avoid pitfalls with your new critter and help him or her adapt more easily by following these guidelines:
+You can avoid pitfalls with your new critter and help them adapt more easily by following these new kitten tips:

 Before You Bring Your Cat Home:

-- Fill a litter box with one or two inches of litter and place it in his room where he can use it undisturbed.
-After all, everyone deserves a modicum of privacy when pottying, and giving him that will help forestall litter box aversion.
+- Fill a litter box with one or two inches of litter and place it in their room where they can use it undisturbed.
+After all, everyone deserves a modicum of privacy when pottying, and giving them that will help forestall litter box aversion.
 Not sure which litter to choose?
 Check out How to Choose A Cat Litter.

 - Set up a feeding station with food and water bowls.
 Locate it away from the litter box.
 For more cat feeding and nutrition tips, visit our Pet Nutrition section.

-- Cats love to get away from it all in small places, and you can provide one for your new cat as his own little safe haven.
-If he came home in a cat carrier, that might be a good choice.
-You can also make one by cutting a doorway for her in the end of a box.
+- Cats love to get away from it all in small places, and you can provide one for your new cat as their own little safe haven.
+If they came home in a cat carrier, that might be a good choice.
+You can also make one by cutting a doorway for them in the end of a box.
 If you prefer, you can buy a covered cat bed at a pet supply store.
-In either case, make sure the space is big enough for the cat to stand up and turn around in.
-Cat “feng shui” probably requires that he or she be able to see the door to the room from his hidey hole, so he won’t be startled.
+In either case, make sure the space is big enough for the cat to stand up and turn around.
+Cat “feng shui” probably requires that he or she be able to see the door to the room from their hidey-hole, so they won’t be startled.

-- A cat’s claws need to be worn down, and they do this by scratching on things.
+- A cat’s claws need to be worn down, and they do this by scratching things.
 Since you prefer that it not be your chairs and sofa, provide your cat with a socially acceptable scratching place.
-Some types are made of corrugated cardboard and lie on the floor; others are posts which have to be tall enough so that the cat can extend himself upward to scratch.
-You can encourage your cat (once he has arrived) to use the post by sprinkling it with catnip or dangling a toy at the top.
-He’ll get the idea.
+Some types are made of corrugated cardboard and lie on the floor; others are posts that have to be tall enough so that the cat can extend himself upward to scratch.
+You can encourage your cat (once they have arrived) to use the post by sprinkling it with catnip or dangling a toy at the top.
+They’ll get the idea.
 You’ll probably want a scratching post in each room where there is soft furniture, perhaps blocking access to it.
 You can also install sticky tape (available at pet supply stores) to corners of upholstered furniture to dissuade scratching.
-Don’t miss these tips on how to cut down on kitty’s scratching, how to choose a scratching post, and facts about declawing cats.
+Don’t miss these tips on how to cut down on kitty’s scratching, how to choose a scratching post and facts about declawing cats.

 - Look for holes or registers that leave ductwork accessible and cover them up.
 A kitten can easily slither into one of these.
 You won’t want firemen in the house, jackhammering the concrete floor to extract your cat.